gabdube/pyglbuffers/README.md

 PyGLbuffers aims to completely wraps the opengl2.1 buffer api in a python module.
 PyGLbuffers provides a pythonic OOP api that hides the lower level (ctypes) calls.
-PyGLbuffers provides a high level api and a low level api, and it can be integrated easily with existing code because it does not occlude the underlying opengl values.
+PyGLbuffers can be integrated easily with existing code because it does not occlude the underlying opengl values.

 PyGLbuffers was programmed using very high standards.
 This means that PyGLbuffers is fully tested and it comes with an exhaustive documentation (this file).
 The code is DRYer